- What do I need to do in order to compete in my first NPC Worldwide competition in Poland?

 https://ifbbpro.com.pl/en/schedule/

-For athletes check-in, you need to bring: an ID document, registration confirmation (on a smartphone or in print), confirmation of competition entry fee paid on a smartphone (if payment was made by bank transfer), an NPC Worldwide Membership License for the current year in electronic form (if the athlete has obtained, paid for, and downloaded it in electronic form from the NPC Worldwide federation’s official website onto a smartphone).
+For check-in, you need to bring: an ID or passport, the confirmation email of registration (on your smartphone or printed on paper), confirmation of entry fees on your smartphone (if a bank transfer or PayPal was made), the NPC Worldwide membership for the current year in electronic form (if the athlete has obtained and paid for it themselves from the world federation’s website in electronic form on their smartphone).

-If the athlete competes in divisions (physique categories) where a free posing routine is performed (Men’s Bodybuilding, Men’s Classic Physique, Women’s Fitness, Women’s Physique, Women’s Bodybuilding), they should bring music for their posing routine to the athletes check-in (maximum duration of the track is 60 seconds, but in Women’s Fitness division is 120 seconds).
-The music must be recorded on a USB drive (the only accepted audio medium) in MP3 format and as the only file on the audio medium.
-If the athlete forgets to bring the USB drive with the music or the music cannot be played for technical reasons, the athlete will perform their posing routine to music provided by the competition organizer (DJ).
-We do not accept music tracks sent by email or brought on other media or in other formats.
+If the athlete is competing in divisions where a posing routine is required (Men’s Bodybuilding, Men’s Classic Physique, Women’s Fitness, Women’s Physique, Women’s Bodybuilding), they should bring music for the posing routine to the check-in (maximum duration of the track is 60 seconds).
+The music must be recorded on a USB drive (the only accepted medium) in Mp3 format and as the only file on that device.
+If the athlete forgets to bring the USB drive with the music or the provided track cannot be played for technical reasons, the athlete will perform the posing routine to music provided by the event organizer.
+We do not accept music tracks sent via email, as a download link, or brought on other devices or in other formats.

-10. Can I pay for registration, spray tanning service, and backstage pass for my coach in cash during the athletes check-in?
+- Can I pay for selected categories, spray tanning service, and a backstage passes for my two coaches in cash on the day of check-in?

 Answer:

 Yes.
-You can pay for competition entry fee and additional services in cash during the athletes check-in.
-When filling out the registration form for the selected competition, the athlete should choose one of the three available payment options: (1) bank transfer to the account specified in the registration form, (2) PayPal payment, or (3) cash payment during athletes check-in.
+You can pay for competition entry and additional services in cash during check-in.
+When filling out the registration form for the selected competition, the athlete should choose one of the three available payment methods: (1) classic bank transfer to the account provided in the registration form, (2) PayPal payment, or (3) cash payment during check-in.
+The athlete selects their choice on the last page of the registration form.
+If the athlete makes additional payments during check-in, they will be accepted only in cash, in PLN or Euro.
+On check-in Friday, we do not accept online payments: credit cards, debit cards, bank transfers, PayPal, Revolut, or Blik.

-11. How can I pay for NPC competition entry fee?
+- How can I pay for entry to an NPC competition?

 Answer:

-The athlete indicates their choice on the last page of the registration form.
-If the athlete makes additional payments during the check-in, they will be accepted only in cash in PLN or Euro or USD.
+During online registration for the competition, each athlete has the option to choose one of three available payment methods: (1) classic bank transfer, (2) PayPal payment, or (3) cash payment during check-in.
+The athlete selects their choice on the last page of the registration form.
+If the athlete makes additional payments during check-in, they will be accepted only in cash, in PLN or Euro.

 Answer:

-13. If I am 16 years old, can I participate in NPC competitions?
-If so, in which categories?
+- If I am currently 17 years and 11 months old, can I compete in NPC competitions?
+If so, in which age categories can I participate?

 Answer:

-14. Can an athlete be disqualified from participating in NPC competitions?
+- Can an athlete be disqualified from competing in NPC competitions?

 Answer:

-15. Is spray tanning service available at NPC competitions or do I have to apply the tan myself?
+- Is the spray tanning service available at NPC competitions or do I need to apply the tanning myself?

 Answer:

-Spray tanning service is available at all of our competitions backstage from morning until the end of the event.
-It is provided by our official partner, Sklep Zawodnika.
-The service is performed using products from ProTan or Jan Tana (depending on your preference).
-The contact number to tanning service: WhatsApp +48 604 414 123.
+At every competition, a spray tanning service is available on the backstage from the morning until the end of the event.
+The service is provided by our regular partner, the company Sklep Zawodnika and ProTan Poland.
+It is performed using original products from the brands ProTan or Jan Tana (choice available).
+The contact phone/WhatsApp number for the tanning company’s manager is +48 604 414 123.

-During the on-line registration for the chosen competition, each athlete can book the spray tanning service (by selecting the option on one of the registration form’s subpages).
-On the check-in on Friday before the competition, the tanning service company representative arranges the individual time and other details regarding the tanning process, taking into account the schedule of the competition.
-The tanning service fee is specified in the registration form, and it can be paid online or in cash during the athletes check-in.
-You can also book the service directly during athletes check-in on Friday.
+During online registration for the selected competition, each athlete can reserve (by selecting this option on one of the registration form’s subpages) the spray tanning service.
+During check-in on Friday before the competition, the tanning service representative will individually arrange the time and other details regarding the tanning with the athlete, considering the competition schedule.
+The price for the service is listed in the registration form and can be paid via an online transfer during registration or in cash on the day of check-in.
+The service can also be reserved and paid for in cash directly during check-in on Friday.

-16. Is makeup and hair styling service available at NPC competitions in Poland?
+- Is makeup and hair styling available at NPC competitions?

 Answer:

-Female athletes using their own makeup and/or hair styling service are required to have it done outside of the competition venue and backstage.
+Female athletes using their own makeup and/or hair styling service are required to do so outside the competition venue.

-17. What are the differences between the main categories in NPC Debut: True Novice, Beginners and Novice?
+- What are the differences between the categories in the NPC Debut: True Novice, Beginner, and Novice?
+What are the differences between the categories in the NPC PQ Debuts: True Novice PQ, Beginner PQ, and Novice PQ?

 Answer:

-The rules and criteria for participating in all main categories taking place at NPC competitions in Poland (including categories for debutants) are given in the “NPC Poland Contest Regulations” and on the first page of the registration form.
+The rules and criteria for participation in all categories held at NPC Worldwide competitions in Poland (including categories for debutants in Natural Regional, Open Regional and in Pro Qualifier competitions) are provided and explained in detail in the “NPC Poland Contest Regulations” and additionally on the first page of each registration form for the competition.

 Answer: